Vendée-Arctique – Thomas Ruyant on LinkedOut leads round UNESCO

-Thomas Ruyant on LinkedOut led round the northern waypoint ‘UNESCO’ on the Polar Circle in moderate wind conditions.
+Thomas Ruyant on LinkedOut led round the northern waypoint ‘UNESCO’ on the Polar Circle in moderate wind conditions Thursday morning.

 Ruyant sneaked in to round ahead of Charlie Dalin (APIVIA) and Jérémy Beyou (Charal) at 11:30 hrs (FRA time).